dotJEM/angular-routing/README.md

 # NOTE: Still in development and getting close to a first working alpha version.

-Inspired by the UI-Router project bu Angular-ui, this project came to life as I wanted to provide what I belive is more "true states" where the transitions could be an important part of the implementation.
+Inspired by the UI-Router project by Angular-ui, this project came to life as I wanted to provide what I belive is more "true states" where the transitions could be an important part of the implementation.

 The UI-Route project can be found here: https://github.com/angular-ui/ui-router

+One important note is that this is developed using TypeScript, yet following the basic style of how Angular modules, services and directives is written

 ## Main goal